emranbm/emranbm.github.io/README.md

 # Emran Batmanghelich CV
-Hi, this is my CV as a Software Engineer.
+This is my CV as a Software Engineer.
 I love the whole application development lifecycle (from design, development, and testing, to continuous delivery and monitoring).
 That's what I call *Software Engineering*, in comparison to just programming.
 However, I've mainly focused on Backend development skills, alongside DevOps and Quality.